csj607/STaRS/README.md

 Any comments for development and suggestions for collaboration are well come.

 The paper for STaRS is accepted for publication in JKAS.
-The link for the manuscript in astro-ph https://arxiv.org/abs/2012.03424
+The link for the manuscript in astro-ph, https://arxiv.org/abs/2012.03424

 The title is "3D Grid-Based Monte Carlo Code for Radiative Transfer through Raman and Rayleigh Scattering with Atomic Hydrogen --- STaRS".